 - 46A.
 RIG SKID OUTLET and 46B.
 VALVE HEADER ISOLATOR VALVES: Manually operated.
-Close valve header isolator valve and open rig skid isolator valve when rig skidding.
-Open valve header isolator valve and close rig skid isolator valve during normal drilling operations.
+Close the valve header isolator valve and open the rig skid isolator valve when the rig skidding.
+Open the valve header isolator valve and close the rig skid isolator valve during normal drilling operations.

 - RIG SKID RELIEF VALVE: Valve set to relieve at 2500 psi.

 - ACCUMULATOR BANK ISOLATOR VALVES: Manually operated, normally open.

 - ELECTRIC POWER.
 Customer’s connection.

 - RIG TEST OUTLET.
 Customer’s connection.

 BOP Control System Installation